Akshat74747/Gatecheck/README.md

 ## Overview

-Gatecheck is a CI security scanner that runs six Gemini AI agents in parallel on every pull request, detecting vulnerabilities across security, bugs, performance, readability, best practices, and documentation.
+Gatecheck is a CI security scanner that runs six AI agents in parallel on every pull request, detecting vulnerabilities across security, bugs, performance, readability, best practices, and documentation.
 A synthesizer agent combines all findings into a single verdict with a confidence score and prioritised action list.

 Beyond PR reviews, Gatecheck also scans pushes to enrolled branches for hardcoded secrets, insecure Docker configurations, supply-chain attack patterns in GitHub Actions workflows, and vulnerable dependencies — then writes a halt decision that a lightweight CI step can query to block the deployment before anything ships.